Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-} Where we have drawn the edges of the perfect matching in red and filled in gray the nodes of the periodic quiver that are acessible from the node $0$ after having removed the arrows of the cut.
+As an example, for the conifold, it gives Figure \ref{conifold}, where we have drawn the edges of the perfect matching in red and filled in gray the nodes of the periodic quiver that are accessible from the node $0$ after having removed the arrows of the cut.